jaccomoc/jactl/docs/pages/language-guide.md

   phone: '555-555-555'
 ]
 ```
-> The `toString()` Jacsal function outputs values in a form that is legal, executable
+> The `toString()` Jactl function outputs values in a form that is legal, executable
-> Jacsal code, which is useful for cut-and-pasting into scripts and when working with the REPL command line.
+> Jactl code, which is useful for cut-and-pasting into scripts and when working with the REPL command line.

 #### Map Field Access